cedricjiang/gucas_client/README.md

-# gucas_client
+# GUCAS Network Client
-A network authentication client on Windows written in C# using web-page parsing for using Internet within Graduate University of Chinese Academy of Sciences
+A network authentication client on Windows written in C# using web-page parsing for using Internet within Graduate University of Chinese Academy of Sciences.